Cfmcewan/Solo-Ruby-Project-Plant-Life/README.md

     So that I can offer autonomy to staff to make decisions about stock

-4. As a shop owner employing part time staff with limited product knowledge I want a system that can provide key talking points for staff to share with customers So that I can improve staff confidence, customer service and maintain consistent messages
+4. As a shop owner employing part time staff with limited product knowledge I want a system that can provide key talking points about each plant product for staff to share with customers So that I can improve staff confidence, customer service and maintain consistent messages

 5. As a shop owner working with a large range of plants